 Since our inception, we have funded our operations primarily through equity and debt financings.
 We have devoted our resources to funding our research and development programs, including discovery research, preclinical and clinical development activities.
-As of September 30, 2016, we had cash, cash equivalents and short-term investments of \$74.6 million.
+As of March 31, 2017, we had cash, cash equivalents and short-term investments of \$59.2 million.

 In April 2016, we entered into a loan and security agreement, or loan agreement, with Oxford Finance LLC and Silicon Valley Bank, or collectively referred to as the lenders, providing for up to \$20.0 million in a series of term loans.
-Under the loan agreement, we have borrowed \$7.5 million, or Term A Loan, and may borrow up to an additional \$12.5 million at any time between December 31, 2016 and May 1, 2017, or Term B Loan, and together with Term A Loan, the Term Loans, subject to our successful advancement of KO-947 into Phase 1 clinical trials.
+The loan agreement was subsequently amended in May 2017, the loan amendment, to extend the second draw period and modify the terms of the unused fee.
+Under the loan agreement and loan amendment, we have borrowed \$7.5 million, or Term A Loan, and may borrow up to an additional \$12.5 million at a certain specified time, or Term B Loan, and together with Term A Loan, the Term Loans.
+The Term B Loan may be drawn, between August 1, 2017 and October 31, 2017, as amended.
 All of the Term Loans mature on November 1, 2020, or Maturity Date.
 Repayment on the Term Loans is interest only through May 1, 2018, followed by 30 equal monthly payments of principal plus accrued interest commencing on June 1, 2018.
 The per annum interest rate for any outstanding Term Loans is the greater of (i) 7.75% and (ii) the sum of (a) the prime rate reported in The Wall Street Journal on the last business day of the month that immediately precedes the month in which the interest will accrue, plus (b) 4.25%.
 In addition, a final payment of 7.50% of the amounts of the term loans drawn will be due on the earlier of the Maturity Date, acceleration or prepayment of the Term Loans.
 If we elect to prepay the Term Loans, a prepayment fee equal to 1%, 2% or 3% of the principal balance also will be due, depending upon when the prepayment occurs.
-We will also be required to pay an unused fee on the earlier of May 2, 2017 or prior repayment of the Term Loans in an amount equal to (a) 2.00% multiplied by (b) \$20.0 million minus the aggregate amount of the term loans drawn on or before May 1, 2017.
+We will also be required to pay an unused fee, extended under the loan amendment, to the earlier of November 1, 2017 or prior repayment of the Term Loans in an amount equal to (a) 2.75%, amended from 2.00%, multiplied by (b) \$20.0 million minus the aggregate amount of the term loans drawn on or before October 31, 2017.
 See Note 6, Long-Term Debt, in the Notes to Unaudited Condensed Financial Statements for further details of the term loan facility.

 Our obligations under the loan agreement are secured by substantially all of our assets other than our intellectual property, but including proceeds from the sale, licensing or other disposition of our intellectual property.
 Our intellectual property is subject to negative covenants, which, among other things, prohibit us from selling, transferring, assigning, mortgaging, pledging, leasing, granting a security interest in or otherwise encumbering our intellectual property, subject to limited exceptions.